-3 U.S. Department of Justice, National Institute of Justice, Office of Justice Programs, and Department of Health and Human Services, Center for Disease Control and Prevention, Prevalence, Incidence, and Consequences of Violence Against Women: Findings from the National Violence Against Women Survey (Washington: Nov.
-1998), p.2.
-The principal source for crime data has long been the FBI's Uniform Crime Reporting (UCR) Program, a compilation of monthly law enforcement reports and individual crime incident records voluntarily submitted.
+&lt;sup>3 U.S. Department of Justice, National Institute of Justice, Office of Justice Programs, and Department of Health and Human Services, Center for Disease Control and Prevention, Prevalence, Incidence, and Consequences of Violence Against Women: Findings from the National Violence Against Women Survey (Washington: Nov.
+1998), p.
+2. The principal source for crime data has long been the FBI's Uniform Crime Reporting (UCR) Program, a compilation of monthly law enforcement reports and individual crime incident records voluntarily submitted.
 Since crimes against women are believed to be under-reported in the UCR, data for the collaborative DOJ-HHS survey were based on a nationally representative telephone survey of 8,000 women and 8,000 men.
 The survey was designed to protect confidentiality and minimize the potential for re-traumatizing victims.
 Differences in data collection methods explain the differences between the collaborative survey and the UCR.

-4 For men, the reported number of rape victims was insufficient to perform statistical tests for significance.
+&lt;sup>4 For men, the reported number of rape victims was insufficient to perform statistical tests for significance.

-- assaulted or both since age 18 said the perpetrator was a current or former spouse, a co-habiting partner, or a date. - Women are significantly more apt to be injured during an assault: 32% of women and 16% of men who reported that they had been raped since age 18 said they were injured during their most recent rape.
-About 1 in 3 women who were injured during a physical assault required medical care. - Stalking is more prevalent than previously thought.
+- Violence against adult women is primarily partner violence: 76% of the women (compared to 18% of men) who were raped or physically assaulted or both since age 18 said the perpetrator was a current or former spouse, a co-habiting partner, or a date. - Women are significantly more apt to be injured during an assault: 32% of women and 16% of men who reported that they had been raped since age 18 said they were injured during their most recent rape.
+About one in three women who were injured during a physical assault required medical care. - Stalking is more prevalent than previously thought.
 Using a definition of stalking that involves repeated visual or physical proximity, non-consensual communication, verbal, written or implied threats, or a combination of these that would cause a victim to feel a high level of fear, 8% of women and 2% of men said they were stalked at some time in their lives.
 One percent of the women and 0.4% of the men said they were stalked in the previous 12 months.
 According to survey estimates, approximately one million women and 371,000 men are projected to be stalked annually in the United States.